oTheAnalyst/oTheAnalyst/README.md

 My name is Vincent and:

-🔭 I'm currently working as Data Analyst for Pinnacle Innovations
+🔭 I'm currently working as a Data Analyst for Pinnacle Innovations.

-🌱 I’m currently learning alot about R, VIM, SQL, reproducibility, and machine learning
+🌱 I’m currently learning a lot about R, VIM, SQL, reproducibility, and machine learning

-👯 I’m looking to collaborate on advanced statistical programming software with other members in the public health field
+👯 I’m looking to collaborate on advanced statistical programming software with other members of the public health field

+🔍 My goals are to continue improving my data science skills in R programming as well as continue my research on the effects Labor Unions have on foreign policy.

 📫 How to reach me: michaelvcumbo21@proton.me
 🌈 Pronouns: He/Him